ikennaokpala/docker-faye/README.md

-# An NPM base faye server running within a docker container
+# An NPM based faye server running inside docker.

 A Docker container for publish/subscribe messaging.
 This server can repond to requests from any client implementation from backend server or a CORS support enabled web browser.
 This best suites development purposes.